Seeing the Good

 I am grateful before You, living and enduring Presence, with compassion You have returned my soul within me.
 Great is Your faithfulness.

-Below are two different melodies of Modeh/Modah Ani, performed by Lucy Greenbaum, Congregation Shaare Emeth’s Director of Music Engagement.
+Below are two different melodies of Modeh/Modah Ani, performed by Lucy Greenbaum, Congregation Shaare Emeth’s former Director of Music Engagement.